jorgebucaran/hyperapp/docs/tutorial.md

 ])
 ```

-When the app loads, and when you change filter, you should see the spinner appear until the stories are loaded.
+When the app loads, and when you change the filter, you should see the spinner appear until the stories are loaded.

 ![loading spinner](./tut7.png)